 Handling a Deployment After a Recent Move

-A deployment soon after a move can be challenging for a military spouse, but it also brings new opportunities to make new friends, spend quality time with your family, and become familiar with your new home and community.
+A deployment soon after a move can be challenging for a military families, but it also brings opportunities to make friends, spend quality time with your family, and become familiar with your new home and community.
 Military OneSource professionals can connect you with the support you need.
 Here are a few strategies to help you and your family stay resilient through the transition.

 Make new friends